voicus/asm/project1/README.md

 2. We're coding it on one.
 It's a positive integer operand coding, so we have the identifier 00 and the sign bit 0.
 His representation will be 1 00 0 00000001, and on the grouping 4 digits 1000 000 001.
-3 let is a surgery, it will be encoded as a surgery, so having the identifier 10, respectively The code of operation 000000000.
+3 let is a operation, it will be encoded as an operation, so having the identifier 10, respectively The code of operation 000000000.
 His representation will be 1 10 000000000, and on the grouping 4 figure 1100 0000 000.
 4 x will be represented again as 1010 0111 1000.